Fiat Tipo (Type 160): Variants

-The Tipo ceased production in the summer of 1995, and was replaced by the three door Fiat Bravo and five door Fiat Brava.
-The Tempra saloon and estate (station wagon) were replaced by the Marea.
+The Italian Tipo production ceased in the summer of 1995 when it was replaced by the three-door Fiat Bravo and five-door Fiat Brava.
+The Tempra saloon and estate (station wagon) were replaced by the Marea in 1996.
 The Bravo and Brava were strong sellers throughout Europe, but the Marea was a disappointment in most markets.

 It was a reasonably strong seller in the United Kingdom, initially winning plaudits for its innovative and practical design, as well as its good handling.
-It was originally sold with only 1.4 and 1.6 petrol engines, although the 16 valve 1.8 and 2.0 engines with fuel injection became available there in the early 1990s.
+It was originally sold with only 1.4 and 1.6 petrol engines, the 16 valve 1.8 and 2.0 engines with fuel injection became available there in the early 1990s.

 The digital dashboard of higher end models proved to be controversial and unreliable.

 The car launched into a favourable market in the United Kingdom, where none of the "big three" carmakers (Ford, Vauxhall, and Austin Rover) had launched an all new car of this size for at least four years.
 However, these three marques all had new Tipo sized products within three years, and increased competition reduced the Tipo's sales.

 Its fortunes outside Italy also suffered in the beginning of the 1990s, as it was launched around the same time as France's Renault 19, and was soon followed by host of other new rivals, including the Citroën ZX.

 The final two years (1994 and 1995) saw a significant increase in sales, but these were mostly of the low priced 1.4 litre models.